Farmers’ Market Food Scrap Collection

 - Preference for volunteers to help with at least 6 markets

-- Volunteer training: Virtual training dates available as needed.
+- Volunteer training: On-site and virtual training dates available as needed.

 What food can or cannot be composted?